mullvad/mullvadvpn-app/docs/security.md

 tunnel.
 This state is active until the tunnel has been properly closed.

 This state does not apply its own security policy on the firewall.
 It just keeps what was already active.
-Usually all states transitioning into this state, and all states this state later transitions into, have their own security policies.
+All states transitioning into this state, and all states this state later transitions to, have their own security policies.
 This state is just a short transition between those, while the app waits for a running tunnel to come down and clean up after itself.

 ### Blocked

 This state is only active when there is a problem/error.
-As described in other sections, the app will never unlock the firewall and allow network traffic outside the tunnel unless a disconnect/quit is explicitly requested by a user.
+As described in other sections, the app will never unlock the firewall and allow network traffic outside the tunnel unless a disconnect/quit is explicitly requested by the user.
 At the same time there might be situations when the app can't establish a tunnel for the device.
 This includes, but is not limited to:
-* Account runs out of time,
+* Account runs out of time
-* The computer is offline,
+* The computer is offline
-* the TAP adapter driver has an error or the adapter can't be found,
+* the TAP adapter driver has an error or the adapter can't be found (Windows)
 * Some internal error parsing or modifying system routing table, DNS settings etc.

-In the above cases the app gives up trying to create a tunnel, but it can't go to the [disconnecte](#disconnected) state, since it can't unlock the firewall.
+In the above cases the app gives up trying to create a tunnel, but it can't go to the [disconnected] state, since it should not unlock the firewall.
 Then it enters this state.
 This state locks the firewall so no traffic can flow (except the always active exceptions) and informs the user what the problem is.
 The user must then explicitly click disconnect in order to unlock the firewall and get access to the internet again.